-Atlantis is hiring Site Managers to manage various pre-health abroad programs in Europe and Latin America in winter 2019.
+Atlantis is hiring Site Managers to manage various pre-health abroad programs in Europe and Latin America.
 The position is very demanding, challenging, and fulfilling.
 Main responsibilities include:

 Manage groups of university students (Atlantis Fellows) observing in hospitals and oversee their safety and well-being during their Fellowship.
 This includes 24/7 emergency availability.